Form preview

 3. 3.

-Collect relevant information before starting.
-Gather details about your business, such as the taxpayer name, mailing address, principal place of business, and information about officers and directors.
+Before starting, gather required information such as the taxpayer's name, mailing address, principal place of business, and details about officers and ownership interests.

 4. 4.